Proto-Vest Celebrates its Golden Work Anniversary

 Entrepreneurial, nimble and perfectionist are characteristics that Kim McElroy-Pawel would use to describe her dad.
 As the eldest of Mac’s children, Kim saw how hard her dad worked from a young age.
 Perhaps it was his experience in the navy in World War II or his rambunctious nature as a youth that kept Mac’s energy level high.
 He was in the business of making money and having fun and was not afraid to change course in order to be successful.

 “Dad was a workaholic.
 He was often gone before we woke up and home after we had gone to bed,” says Kim.
-“He was tenacious and a textbook example on how to run your business – key character traits that served my siblings and me well as pursued our own career paths.”
+“He was tenacious and a textbook example on how to run your business – key character traits that served my siblings and me well as we pursued our own career paths.”

 Kim is a professional horse trainer and organic cattle rancher.
 When Proto-Vest relocated from Michigan to its current location in Glendale, Arizona, Kim worked for the family business for three years.
 She covered a variety of responsibilities, including reception, human resources and general management.
 While her passion remains in equine management and agriculture, she takes pride in applying her dad’s entrepreneurial spirit and drive in her career.